froala/froala-reactive/README.md

 });
 ```

-Note that the event name used in the `_on<event name>` argument name must be exactly the same as used in the Froala Editor `on('editable.<event name>', function ....)` callback declaration.
-The Froala-Reactive code simply extracts the <event name> string from the inclusion tag argument, and appends it to the `editable.` string when setting up the underlying Froala-Editor plugin callback
+Note that the event name used in the `_on<event name>` argument name must be exactly the same as used in the Froala Editor `on('froalaEditor.<event name>', function ....)` callback declaration.
+The Froala-Reactive code simply extracts the <event name> string from the inclusion tag argument, and appends it to the `froalaEditor.` string when setting up the underlying Froala-Editor plugin callback

-Similarly, you can pass any of the Froala-Editor [options](https://froala.com/wysiwyg-editor/docs/options) to the underlying Froala-Editor plugin object, by simply declaring them as arguments to the `froalaReactive` inclusion tag.
+Similarly, you can pass any of the Froala-Editor [options](https://froala.com/wysiwyg-editor/v2.0/docs/options) to the underlying Froala-Editor plugin object, by simply declaring them as arguments to the `froalaReactive` inclusion tag.
 Also, if any of these option argument values are set to values on your template's data context, or from return vaues from template helpers, Froala-Reactive will call the Froala Editor `option` setter method to change them if any of them change values once your template has been rendered.

 ```html
 {{> froalaReactive ... language=getLanguage ...}}